PolymerElements/iron-location/README.md

 These bindings are bidirectional.
 Modifying them will in turn modify the URL.

-iron-page-url is only active while it is attached to the document.
+iron-location is only active while it is attached to the document.

 #### Links

-While iron-page-url is active in the document it will intercept clicks on links within your site, updating the URL pushing the updated URL out through the databinding system. iron-page-url only intercepts clicks with the intent to open in the same window, so middle mouse clicks and ctrl/cmd clicks work fine.
+While iron-location is active in the document it will intercept clicks on links within your site, updating the URL pushing the updated URL out through the databinding system. iron-location only intercepts clicks with the intent to open in the same window, so middle mouse clicks and ctrl/cmd clicks work fine.

 You can customize this behavior with the `urlSpaceRegex`.

 #### Dwell Time

-iron-page-url protects against accidental history spamming by only adding entries to the user's history if the URL stays unchanged for `dwellTime` milliseconds.
+iron-location protects against accidental history spamming by only adding entries to the user's history if the URL stays unchanged for `dwellTime` milliseconds.